camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 In Camunda, conditional events are triggered with the help of process variables.
 See the [Trigger Conditional Events]({{< relref "#trigger-conditional-events">}}) section for details.

-In the following BPMN model all supported conditional events are used.
+In the following BPMN model, all supported conditional events are used.

 {{< img src="../bpmn/event-conditional.svg" title="Conditional Events Overview" >}}